ThiagoDiasV/nave-challenge/README.md

 ### Using local Python 3.8

+    Obs: this way has some caveats.
+To use Postgres as the database management system you should create first the database using a local Postgres instance and configure the environment variables to communicate correctly with the new database.
+The settings.py file is configured by default to create a SQLite3 file if you can't or if you wan't to create a Postgres database.

+    If you want to run locally with Postgres as DBMS, rename the `.env-docker` file in nave folder to `.env` and change the environment variables in `.env` file to allow the correct communication with Postgres.

 Prefer to create a Python virtual environment and then

     (venv) $  pip install -r requirements.txt